TeleMidia-MA/sncl/doc/getting-started.rst

     sudo luarocks install sncl

-.. todo:: Instruções de como instalar clonando o repo do github
+.. todo:: How to install cloning the github repo
 .. todo:: How to install on Windows and MacOS?

 Running an sNCL program
 -----------------------